xiaoyexu/XYBase/README.md

 	* \<MessageName>Response
 	* \<MessageName>MessageAgent
 * Register url information when app started up
-* Use XYMessage instance to send mssage
+* Use XYMessageEngine instance to send mssage

-An example as below:
+A detail example as below:

 TestRequest.h